 In one breath, I realised I was being hijacked.

 Everything happened so fast.

 Within seconds, it went from stopping at the lights to a man trying to pull me out of the vehicle.

-I just knew I had to keep the keys of the vehicle.
-If he took the keys we would be in severe trouble.
+I knew I had to keep the keys to the vehicle.
+If he took the keys, we would be in severe trouble.

 One of the men was so close to my face I could feel his breath on my ear as he whispered, “I’m going to shoot you”.